vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/1.nGQL-overview/keywords-and-reserved-words.md

     - Keywords are case-insensitive.

-    - To use Chinese characters also need to be quoted.
+    - To use Chinese characters, it's required to quote them with backticks.

 ```ngql
 nebula> CREATE TAG TAG(name string);